brianspiering/word2vec-workshop/README.md

 ----
 Abstract
 ----
 “You shall know a word by the company it keeps” is a common refrain in Natural Language Processing (NLP). word2vec does that by training a neural network to learn which words tend to co-occur together and embeds the words in a meaningful vector space.
 From these "word embeddings", it is possible to use distance measures to compare words, clustering to find neighbors, and add/subtract words to explore relationships between concepts.
-Actually, word2vec is a general purpose algorithm that allows any sequential data to be encoded into meaningful vectors - including genetic data and emojis!
+Actually, word2vec is a general purpose algorithm that allows any sequential data to be encoded into meaningful vectors - including emojis!

 ----
 Bio